ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 @enduml
 ```

 The Domain Model is implemented in the *Core* project.
 This contains the classes that represent the core of the data structure.
 The core has, by design, very few dependencies.
-It depends only on *Identity*.
+It depends only on `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.
 It is the objects defined in the core that are saved in the database.

 An *Author* represents a user of the system.
 It implements the *IdentityUser* class to allow for authentication.